subratacharya99/hospital-navigation/README.md

 ```
 cd flaskapp
 ```
-Then if you haven't already, download the python package using the command:
+Now we set up the virtual environement.
+If you don't have it alrady download the virtual environment python package using the command:
 ```
 pip install virtualenv
 ```